Scarlett Johansson Has Harsh Words For People Who Shame Women's Sexuality

 Advertisement

 This progressive attitude goes hand-in-hand with her passion for reproductive rights.
-She vocally supports U.S. sexual health care organisation Planned Parenthood, and believes women owning their sexuality will lead to better women's health.
+She vocally supports Planned Parenthood, and believes women owning their sexuality will lead to better women's health.

 "There's no reason we shouldn't be talking about our reproductive rights," she told the outlet.
 "They're something we have to fight for and continue to protect.
 There's nothing icky about talking about that stuff.
 Of course, it's private and it's your body, but we should take the stigma away."